xmr-web/fleet-mileage/PROJECT.md

 - He is comfortable with structured logic, data, and SQL — lean into that
 - He uses Claude Desktop with the filesystem MCP and Supabase MCP connectors connected
 - GitHub connector is not available — cannot browse repos directly
+- Sessions expire frequently mid-task — always write files incrementally and confirm each one before moving to the next where possible

 ---